Golden Pass (Disney): Accepting locations

 When Passes were renewed at the start of 2005, the Hong Kong Disneyland Resort was still under construction and it was noted on the Pass that it would not be valid for entry.
 This was changed in 2006.
 The two parks at the Tokyo Disney Resort - Tokyo Disneyland and Tokyo DisneySea - are not part of the allowance, as they are owned and operated by The Oriental Land Company under licenses from Disney.
 On May 2, 2006, Disney honored the two billionth guest of a Disney park at Disneyland.
 The guest received a modified version of the Golden Pass entitling the holder to admission to the two theme parks at the Tokyo Disney Resort.
 The Oriental Land Company allowed this because the two billion count included guests at Tokyo Disneyland and Tokyo DisneySea.

-On February 7, 2008, two Golden Passes were given to the first two babies born in the Year of the Rat in Hong Kong.